 This subject builds on the knowledge of wine tasting developed in Wine Evaluation I and the knowledge of Australian grape varieties and styles developed during the course.
-Students will gain theoretical and technical knowledge of different wine styles.
-The practical aim of the subject is to provide students with hands-on experience in tasting international wine styles so that they can identify by taste major regional wine styles and wine-making practices.
-To this end the subject will include an overview of Old and New World wine-making regions, an analysis of production practices and an examination of major international wine styles.
+You will gain theoretical and technical knowledge of different wine styles.
+The practical aim of the subject is to provide you with hands-on experience in tasting international wine styles so that they can identify, by taste, several major regional winestyles and identify major wine- making practices.
+To this end the subject will include an overview of Old and New World wine-making regions, an analysis ofproduction practices and an examination of major international wine styles.
 In addition, the subject will include some discussion of the relationship between culture and wine preferences.

 SchoolSchool of Life Sciences

 Available to Study Abroad StudentsNo